AlexandruVoica/AJAX-mini-project/README.md

 # AJAX exercise

 This will be an exercise in handling async requests in JS using 3 different approaches:
 - XHR
 - jQuery
 - Fetch API

+# Tools
+The only external library I am using is jQuery.
+Also I make use of some ES6 features like modules, template literals etc.

+# Scope and process
 After all, I ended up using all 3 approaches specified above together with 3 different APIs:

 - Unsplash API - for loading photos from Unsplash